 One of the biggest changes was the railroad’s decision to replace a mix-and-match fleet of aging locomotives with a uniform fleet of modern engines.
 Before the change, Freeport struggled to plan their shipments since some locomotives could pull more than others, and packing the same commodity into different car types would add time and expense to the loading and unloading process.
 A uniform fleet has helped to streamline the loading and unloading process, reduce delivery times, increase efficiency, and increase safety throughout the network.

-Thanks to this collaborative effort, Freeport has the reliable and cost-effective rail service it needs to succeed.
-For more than three years, the Arizona Eastern has operated injury-free, and since 2011 monthly carloads have increased 30%.
-This safe and reliable service has, in turn, helped Freeport continue to expand its Arizona operations.
+Thanks to this collaborative effort, Freeport has the safe and reliable and cost-effective rail service it needs to succeed, which has helped Freeport continue to expand its Arizona operations.
 In fact, Freeport and Arizona Eastern recently opened a new rail yard near the mine that will increase throughput by 25%.

 For Freeport, having a partner dedicated to improving service has been invaluable.
 Today, the company is delivering American copper throughout the world, from Shanghai to Connecticut to Spain, while also delivering local economic benefits to communities in the state of Arizona — all with the help of safe, efficient and cost-effective freight rail.